NBISweden/homepage_rshiny.nbis.se/README.md

 ## Deploying NBIS rshiny web-server by Docker on the production server

-Perform steps 1-3 the same as depolying locally and then depoly the web-server container with the command
+Perform steps 1-3 the same as depolying locally and then depoly the web-server with the command

     docker-compose up -d

 Note that every time when you run `docker-compose down` and `docker-compose up`, the microservice `letsencrypt-nginx-proxy-companion` will try to obtain a new token from letsencrypt.
-To ensure the certificate retrieval will not exceeds the (rate limits)[https://letsencrypt.org/docs/rate-limits/] set by LetsEncrypt.
+To ensure the certificate retrieval will not exceeds the [rate limits](https://letsencrypt.org/docs/rate-limits/) set by LetsEncrypt.
 It is recommended to restart shiny services by the following command if there are any updates